ehlesp/smallab-k8s-pve-guide/G036 - Host and K3s cluster ~ Monitoring and diagnosis.md

   - At the `pve` node level, in the `Firewall > Log` view, you can see all the lines written in the log.

-  - At each VM you also have a `Firewall > Log` view, but it will only show the lines related to the current VM.
+  - At each VM you also have a `Firewall > Log` view, but it only shows the lines related to the current VM.

 ### Virtual machine logs